robcarver17/pysystemtrade/docs/instruments.md

 The code that applies this constraints is generic; it won't load in the strategy configuration .yaml, so if you wish to change the default configuration of bad, duplicated, ignored or untradeable instruments you need to change the `private_config.yaml`.

-You can see the current list of instruments with overrides (eithier from configuration or set in the database) in the interactive_controls script:
+You can see the current list of instruments with overrides (either from configuration or set in the database) in the interactive_controls script:

 (bash)
 ```